alucardu/ti4-automation/README.md

 The mySQL database is running in a docker container.
 1. Run `docker compose up -d` to build the docker container.
-2. Run `npx migrate prisma deploy` to apply the migrations. (production)
+2. Run `npx migrate prisma deploy` to apply the migrations. (development)
 3. Also create a `.env` file for the database configuration.

 ## ApolloGraphQL.Studio